restatedev/restate-holiday/README.md

 npx cdk destroy --all
 ```

-## Deploying on Restate managed service
+## Deploying on Restate Cloud

-You should have two pieces of information about your managed cluster: its identifier and an authentication token for the
+You should have two pieces of information about your Restate Cloud: an identifier and an API authentication token.
-Restate API endpoints.

 Create a secret in Secrets Manager to hold the authentication token.
 The secret name is up to you -- we suggest
 using `/restate/` and an appropriate prefix to avoid confusion: